Gill research group

 insect ecology & evolution

-Multiple threats placing insect pollinators under pressure
+Interacting threats placing insect pollinators under pressure (multi-stressor projects)

-Understanding the factors placing insect pollinator populations most at risk is challenging, as it is unlikely that any given stress factor is experienced in isolation.
+Understanding which of the many factors that threaten insect pollinator populations are presenting the highest risk(s) is challenging, as it is unlikely that any given stress factor is experienced in isolation.
 Indeed, most stressors are experienced almost simultaneously, such as factors associated with agricultural practices alongside climate change.
-To fill this evidence gap we have been conducting factorial multi-stressor lab experiments to quantify the contribution of each.
-Furthermore, advances in genomic sequencing provide the opportunity to detect what factors have been putting populations under strong selective pressures.

 Our research in this area has primarily studied bumblebees and involved: